-As the effects of the pandemic subside, passenger demand is expected to be influenced again by traditional drivers.
+As the effects of the pandemic subside, passenger demand is expected to return to pre-pandemic levels.
 However, the return to that point will not be immediate, and the timing will depend on factors such as regional economic recoveries, seat capacity allocation decisions by airlines, and local or national travel restrictions.
-The return to traditional drivers of growth will likely be uneven across markets and passenger types.
-As such, the path back to a point where demand is influenced by traditional factors, rather than pandemic-related concerns, was modeled using a methodology that considered both qualitative and quantitative factors, included:
+The return to pre-pandemic growth will likely be uneven across markets and passenger types.
+As such, pre-pandemic factors used in aviation activity forecasting were used rather than pandemic-related concerns.
+These factors included qualitative and quantitative elements regarding: